neoremind/fluent-validator/README.md

         System.out.println(ret);
 ```

-Note that HibernateSupportedValidator should first have `javax.validation.Validator` set into its specified property, otherwise HibernateSupportedValidator will not work noramlly.
+Note that HibernateSupportedValidator should first have `javax.validation.Validator` set into its specified property, otherwise HibernateSupportedValidator will not work normally.
 The following shows getting Hibernate implemented version of `javax.validation.Validator` and set it into HibernateSupportedValidator.
+If you use Spring framework, there are certainly quite a few ways to inject javax.validation.Validator, how-to is omitted here.

     Locale.setDefault(Locale.ENGLISH); // speicify language
     ValidatorFactory factory = Validation.buildDefaultValidatorFactory();